 Casa Santo Domingo is one of the highest-rated places to stay in Guatemala.
 There is a spa providing 11 different massage styles, several different facials, a jacuzzi, sauna, and pool.
 There are gardens you can stroll through too.

 It is the perfect reward for finishing your overnight hike.
 There is a bar and restaurant on-site, and the hotel features six different museums.

 Lake Atitlan is Central America's deepest lake with its maximum depth at 1,120 feet.
 It is about 12 miles long and 7 miles wide with 12 indigenous villages set up around the shores of the lake.
-Lake Atitlan is surrounded by several dormant volcanoes called Volcano San Pedro, Volcano Toliman, and Volcano Atitlan.
+Lake Atitlan is surrounded by several towns and dormant volcanoes called Volcano San Pedro, Volcano Toliman, and Volcano Atitlan.